filipe-silva/FireflyIII.Net/README.md

 This C# SDK is a hand-maintained client for the Firefly III API, built on Refit and System.Text.Json.
 It is kept in sync with the Firefly III OpenAPI specification manually — updates are applied directly to the source.

 - API version: 6.6.6 (v1 endpoints, plus the two v2 endpoints last documented in 6.2.21)
-- SDK version: 6.6.6 (tracks the API version; the 4th revision component denotes client-only changes)
+- SDK version: 6.6.6.1 (tracks the API version; the 4th revision component denotes client-only changes)
 - Source specification: [api/firefly-iii-v6.6.6-v1.yaml](api/firefly-iii-v6.6.6-v1.yaml) (upstream stopped publishing v2 specs after 6.2.21)
 - All released specifications (0.10.4 – 6.6.6): [api/](api/)

+> **Rule triggers and actions go beyond the specification.** The spec's `RuleTriggerKeyword`
+> enum lists 36 values, but Firefly III accepts every search operator as a rule trigger
+> (`config/search.php`, 144 of them) and returns them verbatim from `GET /rules`; the same
+> applies to `RuleActionKeyword` (`config/firefly.php`).
+Both enums therefore carry the
+> server's full set, and an unrecognised value deserializes to `Unknown` instead of failing
+> the response.
+Don't write `Unknown` back to the API — a rule read with an unknown keyword
+> cannot be round-tripped.

 ## Frameworks supported
 - .NET 10.0